HGVSnomenclature/hgvs-nomenclature/docs/index.md

 Nomenclature](https://groups.google.com/g/hgvs-nomenclature) conversation
 archive**.

-We aim to respond within 2 business days of email receipt.
-If you haven’t received a response within four business days, please post a reminder under your question in the google group.
+We aim to respond within two business days of email receipt.
+If you haven't received a response within four business days, please post a reminder under your question in the google group.
 For a more expedited response in relation to a clinical case, please indicate this in both the subject line and body of the